 No matter what the underlying cause is joint pain is not something that can be ignored without significant risk.
 As joint damage becomes worse, it becomes more difficult to heal properly and the risk of lifelong disability and pain rises.
 If the cause of joint pain is systemic in nature, joint pain may also just be the tip of the iceberg.
 The same types of dysregulation of body systems that leads to joint pain can also contribute to more deadly outcomes like cardiovascular disease and severe forms of autoimmune disease such as lupus (SLE), MS, and ALS.

-How We Work With These Problems:
+How Do Our Joint Pain Doctors Work With These Problems:

-Dr. Sharp has been on a quest for over forty five years to explore the many approaches to understanding and healing core breakdowns in people’s health.
+Dr. Sharp has been on a quest for over forty-five years to explore the many approaches to understanding and healing core breakdowns in people’s health.
 The work of functional medicine is to discover what’s going wrong.
 Conventional medicine is concerned with making a diagnosis and treating with pharmaceuticals – which often amount to only the treatment of symptoms and not root causes.
 Our approach with each person that comes to us for help is individualized.
 We begin with a comprehensive, in-depth medical history reviewing the evolution of each person’s illness.
 This allows us to recommend a number of diagnostic tests that are rarely performed in mainstream medicine and allow us to identify where the normal physiological processes of the body are breaking down.
 For individuals with sleep problems, the testing process includes in-depth biochemical and electrophysiological sleep studies at home.

-We have built a team of professionals, including a functional medicine physician, a dietitian/nutritionist, and a stress resilience coach.
+We have built a team of professionals, including a functional medicine physician, a dietitian/nutritionist, holistic joint pain doctors, and a stress resilience coach.
 Together and collaboratively, we seek first to understand and address the root causes of illness, including the use of nutraceuticals and botanical supplements rather than prescription medication.
 For many of our patients, past traumas are playing a role in persistent health problems.
 Our collective skillset includes help for resolving the impact of past traumas and releasing obstacles to healing.

-We focus on the process of true healing.
+Our joint pain doctors focus on the process of true healing.
 The holistic process means that address every lifestyle element that influences health:

 - Diet and correcting nutrient deficiencies,